Glosserr/Glosserr/README.md

 - **Game Design**: C#, GDScript (Godot)
 - **Other**: API Integration, Data Management, UI/UX Design

-## 🌱 Current Focus

-I'm currently diving deeper into:
-- Game development with Unity and Godot
-- Modern web frameworks
-- AI integration for practical applications

 ## 🔍 Featured Projects

+### thereMINI: A Wearable Theremin 🎶
+A wearable device turning hand movements into music using FREE-WILi technology.
+Hand position controls notes and volume, creating an accessible musical instrument.
+Winner of "Best Use of FREE-WILi" at Spartahack X.

 ### Planties 🌿
-An iOS app that identifies plants through AI-powered image recognition, helping users discover and learn about the flora around them.
-Perfect for both casual plant enthusiasts and serious botanists!

-### thereMINI: A Wearable Theremin 🎶
-Turning motion into music with FREE-WILi.
-A wearable device that converts hand movements into musical notes and volume control, making music creation more intuitive and accessible.
-Built for Spartahack X, won best use of FREE-WiLi technology.
+iOS app using AI-powered image recognition to identify plants.
+Logs discoveries and provides detailed information about each plant, bridging technology and nature exploration.

 ### ViteReaction ⚡
-Exploring modern web development patterns with React and Vite to create a cookieclicker clone to learn this arcetechure.
+Modern web application leveraging React and Vite to create responsive, lightning-fast user interfaces with optimized performance and seamless user experience.

-### GachaGame 🎮
-A personal RPG project created to scratch the gaming itch without the predatory monetization of typical gacha or chance based games games.

 ## 📫 Let's Connect